MicrosoftDocs/azure-devops-docs/docs/cross-service/manage-change.md

 :::image type="content" source="media/manage-change/velocity-chart-scope-creep.png" alt-text="Screenshot of Velocity chart showing scope creep":::

-### Monitor scope creep
+### Sprint burndown and scope creep

 Another chart to review for scope creep is the sprint burndown chart.
-As shown in the following image, Two charts that can help with monitoring scope creep are the sprint burndown and release burndown charts.
-Sprint burndown provides a visual of how much work
+As shown in the following image, a number of work items were added after the start of the sprint.

 :::image type="content" source="media/manage-change/sprint-burndown-scope-increase.png" alt-text="Screenshot of Sprint burndown showing scope creep":::

+With Azure Boards, you can review the sprint burndown charts for each sprint and each team to determine the degree of scope creep introduced into each sprint.

 ## Get notified of changes